 If you don’t know how much you’re being charged for your pension, you’re far from alone.
-We interviewed nearly 1,299 people with a pension to find out how many of us are aware of exactly how much we’re paying for our pensions.
+We interviewed over 2,000 people with a pension to find out how many of us are aware of exactly how much we’re paying for our pensions.

 The research, which was conducted in conjunction with YouGov, found that more than half of people questioned (62%*) said they didn’t even know that their pension has annual management charges.

 Only 16% of UK adults think that they pay annual pension charges*, while more than four out of five (84%*) say that they do not, or don’t know if they pay annual charges.

 Why pension charges matter